 For the first marinade:

-In a bowl put the chicken, sprinkle salt and mix the half the ginger garlic paste.
+- In a bowl, put the chicken, sprinkle salt and mix the half the ginger garlic paste.
 Set it aside in the refrigerator for at least half an hour.

-In another bowl add the processed cheese and some more salt, cream, cheese and now add the heavy cream to it.
-Whisk till a smooth paste is formed.
-Next blend in the greek yogurt to this mixture and whisk some more.
-Add the green chilly paste, the remaining ginger garlic paste and garam masala and pepper.
-If you don’t want the tikka to be very spicy then skip the garam maslaa and green chilly paste.
+- Add the green chilly paste, the remaining ginger garlic paste and garam masala and pepper.
+If you don’t want the Tikka to be very spicy, then skip the garam masalaa and green chilly paste.

 Dinner